-We will have a designated person at Y Sgubor, Fferm Penglais (in the cafe area), distributing parking permits from Monday 3rd October 2016 until Friday 7th October 2016 between 10am-2pm.
+We will have a designated person at Campus Reception, distributing parking permits from Monday 2nd October 2017 until Friday 6th October 2017 between 10am-2pm.
 Please bring your Aber Card with you, as a form of identification.

 We encourage all students to pick up their permits at the above designated times.
-However, should this not be possible, permits will be available from Monday 10th October 2016, from the Accommodation Office, Y Sgubor, Fferm Penglais between 08.30am-6pm, Monday to Friday.
+However, should this not be possible, permits will be available from Monday 9th October 2017, from the Central Administration Office, Penbryn between 8.30am-5pm, Monday to Friday.

 What does a parking permit cost?

 Parking charges are approved by the Finance and General Purposes Committee of the University and are revised each year.
-Parking charges for the 2016 - 2017 academic session are:
+Parking charges for this academic session are: